 Brenda Cheer - Paediatric Specialist Continence Nurse & ERIC Nurse Expand Brenda started her nursing career in London in 1983.
-After her general training Brenda specialised in children’s nursing, and over the years has worked with adults and children, in London and Cardiff in both adult and community settings.
+After her general training Brenda specialised in children’s nursing, and over the years has worked with adults and children, in London and Cardiff in both hospital and community settings.
 Since 2002 she has focussed on paediatric continence, working as Paediatric Specialist Continence Nurse at the University Hospital of Wales, a job which she continues to enjoy two days a week.
-The rest of the week Brenda works as ERIC Nurse, the first person to take on this role, funded by the Department of Health.
+A further two days a week Brenda works as ERIC Nurse, the first person to take on this role, originally funded by the Department of Health.
+Her employment is completed by a day a week working for Shine, Spina Bifida, Hydrocephalus Information, Networking and Equality.
 The ERIC Nurse post was created to seek ways to improve early intervention into childhood continence problems.
 Brenda strives to increase awareness of children’s bladder and bowel health, by designing easy-to-understand information for parents and providing training for health care professionals and early year’s workers.
-She is also working on a generic children’s continence care pathway,which ERIC will promote as a model of best practice.
+She has produced a generic Children's Continence Pathway,which ERIC is promoting as a model of best practice.
 The ERIC Nurse project won a prestigious Nursing Times Award in 2016, and has stimulated articles in the nursing press.
 Brenda has re-written many of the ERIC leaflets, and is enjoying working at the heart of the charity she supports.
-When she is not busy with either of her two regular jobs, Brenda is much in demand as a freelance trainer and speaker.
+When she is not busy with her three regular jobs, Brenda is much in demand as a freelance trainer and speaker.
 In her rare moments of spare time she enjoys the company of her three children and her husband John, a musician and music therapist.